aadishv/dishpy/README.md

 A Python development tool for VEX Competition robotics that combines multi-file Python projects into single scripts and uploads them to VEX V5 brains.

+## Roadmap

+ - [x] Bindings to vexcom
+ - [x] Project initialization CLI
+ - [x] Script amalgamation through AST parsing
+ - [ ] Custom libraries for projects
+ - [ ] Better documentation for using vexcom's common functions

+## Why/when should I use DishPy over X?

+* PROS/VEXcode text -> you don't like C++
+* vexide -> you don't like Rust
+* VEXcode blocks -> you're a grown up /j
+* VEXcode Python -> you want multifile support, an editor other than VEXcode/VSCode, libraries (coming soon!), and a CLI

+Note that, unlike PROS & vexide, DishPy is not a *from-scratch* rewrite that does scheduling and everything (as an eight grader I am physically unable to make such a thing).
+Instead, it uses the exact same Python VM as VEXcode and the VScode extension and uploads code in the exact same way and binds to the same SDK -- the only difference is that the DX of DishPy is wayyy better.

+## Should you use DishPy?

+Unfortunately, the answer right now is **probably not** if you are a competition team.
+I cannot confirm I will be available to debug or maintain this at all times, so keep that in mind.

+If you do want to use this in competition, make sure to read the amalgamated files before running the programs to make sure nothing was lost in translation.

+If you want to make this better, feel free to

+1. Contribute and file a PR.
+The entire repository is open-source (that's probably how you are reading this :P)
+2. Fork it!
+This is MIT licensed so you can do whatever you want
+3. Play with it, report errors, and ping me in VTOW about them.

 ## Features

 - **Project Management**: Initialize new VEX robotics projects with a structured template